Fireflaker/ArduinoCodeExamples/README.md

 Optimize for speed and no delay

 Demonstrate logic structure but not performace...
-There is little purpose in dothing that for atmega328p
+There is little purpose in doing that for atmega328p